ChakreshChakshu/SkillyardsCallTracker/README.md

     git clone git@github.com:ChakreshChakshu/SkillyardsCallTracker.git
     ```
 2. Open in **Android Studio Hedgehog** or newer.
-3. Ensure your `local.properties` contains:

     ```properties
-    CALL_TRACKER_SECRET=f8fe36033866cd8b2630e77a3322784d
-    ```
 4. Build the APK:
     ```bash
     ./gradlew :app:assembleDebug
     ```

-## 📝 Troubleshooting

-If calls are not being uploaded:
-1. Open the app and tap **View Logs**.
-2. Look for `Recovered number from CallLog`.
-3. Verify that `CRM Upload SUCCESS` appears after the call ends.
-4. Ensure **Auto-Call Recording** is enabled in your phone's Dialer settings.